StasOkhrym/Clip/README.md

     ```
 3. Build and run the project using Xcode.

-Alternatively, you can download the latest version from the releases tab.
+Alternatively, you can download the latest version from the [releases tab](https://github.com/StasOkhrym/Clip/releases).

+### Important Note

+Since this app is not signed with a paid Apple Developer Program certificate, you'll need to bypass macOS security warnings to run it.
+Follow these steps on the first launch:

+1. Download the app from the releases tab.
+2. Open Finder and navigate to the App.
+3. Right-click (or control-click) the **Clip** app and select "Open".
+4. When prompted with a security warning, click "Open" again to confirm.
+5. Move app into Applications in Finder.

+This will allow you to run the app without further security warnings.
 ## Usage

 #### Opening the Clipboard Window